ravicm/hello/cheflab.md

 ##### Agenda:
 <p style='color:red'> Chef is a configuration management tool to manage small and large scale infrastructure.
 The Lab exercise show the setup and working with Chef configuration.
 Requirements of Chef configuration(https://docs.chef.io/chef_system_requirements/). <br>
-To manage the infrastructure, Chef requires two Linux based servers one for Chef-server and other for Chef-Workstation. <br>
+To manage the infrastructure, Chef requires two Linux-based servers one for Chef-server and the other for Chef-Workstation. <br>
 However small organizations can use the Chef managed Server instead of ON-Prem Server(https://manage.chef.io/).
-However workstation shall be installed On_prem
+However, workstation shall be installed On_prem
 Below Lab setup discussed the installation of Chef-Server online and On-Prem. </p>

-#### **This part of Lab describes how to setup the Chef workstation and start creating workbooks and recipes**
+#### **This part of Lab describes how to set up the Chef workstation and start creating workbooks and recipes**

 ###   Chef-Workstation:
 Chef workstation is a Linux node which all the configurations are created and tested, all successfull configurations are pushed to Chef-Server. <br>